Laura Veldkamp: Early Research

 Early award-winning papers included "Leadership, Coordination and Corporate Culture" with economists Patrick Bolton from Columbia University and Markus K. Brunnermeier from Princeton University, awarded the 2008 JP Morgan Prize and "Ratings Shopping and Asset Complexity: A Theory of Ratings Inflation" with Vasiliki Skreta, awarded 3rd place for the Glucksman Prize.

-However, Veldkamp's best-known contribution is "Information Immobility and the Home Bias Puzzle" with Stijn Van Nieuwerburgh, which was awarded 1st place for the Glucksman Prize, best paper in investments by the Financial Management Association, and has received more than 1000 citations.
+One of Veldkamp's best-known contributions is "Information Immobility and the Home Bias Puzzle" with Stijn Van Nieuwerburgh, which was awarded 1st place for the Glucksman Prize, best paper in investments by the Financial Management Association, and has received more than 1000 citations.
 While the paper was motivated by a puzzle about the lack of foreign investment, its enduring contribution is a solution to an information choice problem.
 Previous work had cracked the problem of whether or not an investor should acquire a given piece of information, while this work showed how to choose what one should learn about.
 It was a stepping stone for later work on data acquisition and the data economy.